Are you struggling to get your amazing content seen?

 - Feature your latest article in your regular e-newsletter so that everyone on your mailing list gets a chance to read it

-I’ll be honest, when I think of the word ‘networking’, it sends me into paroxysms of fear.
+I’ll be honest, the word ‘networking’ can send me into a fear spiral!
 I always thought it was something I couldn’t do because I’m too shy, too introverted, too reserved (it’s those gremlins talking again) but what I’ve discovered is that I’m actually pretty good at creating meaningful relationships with other business owners, which is essentially what networking is.

 I don’t tend to operate with an agenda, other than to listen, learn and provide support when I can.
 I find online networking groups especially good for this as I can fit them around my schedule.

 One way to let people know that your blog exists is to connect with businesses that share a similar audience to you and that would be happy to share your content.
 It’s easy to think of your competitors as ‘the enemy’ but it doesn’t have to be the case (although some industries are more closed to collaboration than others).